kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 ![New Project Dialog](https://github.com/kasunkv/UoM-CSE-DotNet-Workshop-2017/blob/master/Screenshots/3.png)

-`Right Click` on the Form1.cs file on the Solution Expolrer and select `Rename` on the menu that pops up.
+`Right Click` on the Form1.cs file on the Solution Explorer and select `Rename` on the menu that pops up.
 Then Rename `Form1.cs` to `MainForm.cs` and press Enter.
 You will be presented with a message box informing you about updating the references according to the filename change.
 See the image bellow

 ![New Project Dialog](https://github.com/kasunkv/UoM-CSE-DotNet-Workshop-2017/blob/master/Screenshots/4.png)